 This course is required for all students prior to admittance to the College of Business.
 It is designed to make all business students aware of the variety of co-curricula activities and resources available outside the classroom.
 Through this course students will identify and develop professional leadership and career skills that are important to be successful in today's business world.
 Graded on a S/U basis.
 Prerequisite: Students must have successfully completed 24 semester hours of college credit.

-BUS 3010.
-Business Study in Great Britain (6).
-On Demand.
+BUS 2045.
+Introduction to International Business Abroad (3).On Demand.